rust-diplomat/diplomat/example/cpp/docs/source/fixed_decimal_ffi.rst

         See the `Rust documentation for multiply_pow10 <https://unicode-org.github.io/icu4x-docs/doc/fixed_decimal/struct.FixedDecimal.html#method.multiply_pow10>`__ for more information.

-    .. cpp:function:: void negate()

-        Invert the sign of the :cpp:class:`ICU4XFixedDecimal`.

-        See the `Rust documentation for negate <https://unicode-org.github.io/icu4x-docs/doc/fixed_decimal/struct.FixedDecimal.html#method.negate>`__ for more information.

     .. cpp:function:: template<typename W> diplomat::result<std::monostate, std::monostate> to_string_to_writeable(W& to) const

         Format the :cpp:class:`ICU4XFixedDecimal` as a string.